Error: Contact form not found.

 Strategic exemption planning becomes crucial when can only one spouse file bankruptcy.
 Married couples can often transfer assets between spouses to maximize exemption benefits, but timing restrictions apply.
 Transfers made within two years of filing may face scrutiny as fraudulent conveyances.

 Some states allow married couples to double exemptions even in individual filings, while others restrict exemptions to per-person limits.
-Understanding your state’s specific exemption rules helps determine whether individual filing provides adequate asset protection.
+Understanding applicable exemption rules can help inform whether individual filing may be appropriate based on asset ownership and financial circumstances.

 Income and Means Testing: Can Only One Spouse File Bankruptcy